rafaqz/DimensionalData.jl/docs/src/get_info.md

 Get the locus of a `Lookup`, or a `Tuple` from a `DimArray` or `DimTuple`.

-(locus is our term for distiguishing if an lookup value specifies the start, center or end of an interval)
+(locus is our term for distinguishing if an lookup value specifies the start, center or end of an interval)

 ```@ansi getters